Home Banking Loan personal loan foir-calculator

 Acceptable FOIR

-FOIR or Fixed Obligation to Income Ratio
+What is FOIR (Fixed Obligation to Income Ratio)?

 HOW FOIR helps decide Loan approvers?